vippsas/vipps-login-api/api-guide/integration.md

 After a successful authentication, the user agent is redirected to this endpoint with the following parameters added to the query component.
-This URI needs to be pre-registered with Vipps and supplied as a query parameter on calls to the [OAuth2 authorize endpoint](#oauth-20-authorize).
+This URI needs to be pre-registered with Vipps MobilePay and supplied as a query parameter on calls to the [OAuth2 authorize endpoint](#oauth-20-authorize).

 | Parameter | Description |